jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 Please note that this URL should start with a `/` but not end with one.
 This will recursively create any directory within the URL path and overwrite any existing index.php file at this location.
 Defaults to `null` which will throw an error when building endpoints.
+- `$this-query_excludes` : Specify parameters to exclude from queries on GET requests.
+This is typically only necessary if your GET request requires parameters to locate data.

 #### Overriding Base Model Methods ####
 There are class methods that you will need to override to map API models to specific HTTP methods.
 If any of these